Ylvauk/functions-practice/README.md

 ### Preview Tomorrow's Content

-When you are finished with this assignment, take a look at the following resources so that you're ready for tomorrow's lecture on JS Higher Order Functions & Array Methods.
+When you are finished with this assignment, take a look at the following so that you're ready for tomorrow's lecture on JS Higher Order Functions & Array Methods.

 - freeCodeCamp on [Higher Order Functions (HOFs)](https://www.freecodecamp.org/news/a-quick-intro-to-higher-order-functions-in-javascript-1a014f89c6b/)

 ## Requirements

 To be considered complete:

 - The JavaScript file and `npm test` must run without errors
-- At least 12 out of 15 tests must pass
+- At least 10 out of 12 tests must pass

 There are a series of prompts inside [`lib/challenge.js`](lib/challenge.js).
 Work through all of the prompts.
 Each prompt is in the form of a JavaScript comment.
 Write your code to solve the prompt after the comment.

 Some prompts will require you to practice researching methods we did not learn in class.
+Be sure to cite any sources that you used to help you write your code.
 This is part of the gradual release of responsibility as you grow into self-reliant devs and Googling experts! 🧠

 **Remember to make a commit after each prompt and push your code up regularly.**